lxnt/rendumper/README.rst

 - clean up TTF-related interfaces
 - decide if data races are really wanted. move everything to mqueues if not.
 - clean up itc_message_t - half done
-- compile with the same flags as SDL is: -mmx -3dnow -sse
-- make a knob for max-optimization builds.
 - show fps+averaged times on an overlay. maybe do a graph ala eve online
 - rewrite df-structures/codegen.py, it rotted; revive : it now works, but in dire need of ground-up rewrite.
 8x code size and ~133x file count reduction as